ZainRizvi/ZainRizvi.github.io/_posts/2019-11-27-git-cheat-sheet.md

 For more details see [this article](https://stackabuse.com/git-fetch-a-remote-branch/)

+# Rebase your branch to the latest master

+If your current branch was branched off of master and you want to pull the latest updates pushed to master since then:

+    git pull --rebase origin master

 # Changing the Branch HEAD

 To change the current branch’s head to a different commit